New report warns authorities not equipped to deal with coordinated online hate

 “This Anzac appeal is going to be the real tester."

-This year, donors will be able to contribute via QR codes, EFTPOS machines, and the trusty tins of old, as the organisation seeks to keep with the times and maintain its older support base too.
+This year, donors were able to contribute via QR codes, EFTPOS machines, and the trusty tins of old, as the organisation seeks to keep with the times and maintain its older support base too.
 RSL headquarters is also understood to be considering allowing payments to be made directly to volunteers’ phones via software called SoftPOS (software point of sale).

 Moe RSL appeals officer Wally Walravens said his branch – along with others across the country – first trialled using QR codes to collect funds for its Poppy Day fundraiser for Remembrance Day in November last year.